RayceRossum/dsci-521-blog/_posts/2018-9-12-Relating-to-Relational-Databases.md

   | 1  | "12345 Vancouver St" |

-## Complete Example
+## Finishing our Example
-  Now that we know how to define a *relationship*, we can complete our *relations*.
+  Now that we know how to define a *relationship*, we can complete our *relations* and begin our analysis knowing that our data is stored without any duplications.

   Customers (id, name, phone_number, address)